arthurthlee/BPIProjectFSA/README.md

 Although not possible in this specific program (dividing by 3), if a result state does not exist in the list of final states, "Invalid Input" will be returned.

 Assumptions:
-The input string will only comprise of 1s and 0s.
+The input string has a length of at least 1 character and will only comprise of 1s and 0s.
 The input string is of a reasonable size (less than the maximum length of an Int32)